-Playwrights’ Workshop Montréal, in partnership with the Cole Foundation, and the support of the friends and family of Bill Glassco, is now accepting submissions for the 2020 Glassco Translation Residency.
+THE 2020 GLASSCO TRANSLATION RESIDENCY is a Playwrights’ Workshop Montréal Residency, in partnership with the Cole Foundation, and the support of the friends and family of Bill Glassco.

 The Glassco Translation Residency invites playwrights and translators from across Canada and beyond to come together for ten days in Tadoussac, Quebec, to work in-depth on their translation projects.

 The chosen participants are provided with a unique opportunity to focus on their projects and to share expertise in a retreat environment.
 Translations into all languages are welcomed.
 Over the past 15 years we have offered space, time, and dramaturgical expertise to over 63 translation projects into languages such as Cantonese, Catalan, Cree, English, French, Innu-aimun, Italian, Portuguese, Spanish, Tamil, Tagalog and Urdu.

 This season we welcome award-winning translator Maryse Warda, who will serve as residency host and translation dramaturg.

 We are now accepting submissions of plays that are slated for translation.
 Please note that we do not fund the translation.
 The play should ideally have had a production in its original language.
 At least one component of the project needs to be Canadian.
 We strongly encourage Indigenous artists to apply.

 - A description of the project which includes the name of the translator and playwright, an indication of how the Residency will benefit the project, and any details on production interest;